flatcar-archive/flatcar-docs/docs/installing/community-platforms/notes-for-distributors.md

 ### Cloud config

-A Flatcar Container Linux image can also be customized using [cloud-config](https://github.com/kinvolk/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
-Users are recommended to instead use Butane Configs (that are converted into Ignition configs with [Butane][butane-configs]), for reasons [outlined in the blog post that introduced Ignition][ignition-blog].
+A Flatcar Container Linux image can also be customized using [cloud-config](https://github.com/flatcar/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
+Users are recommended to instead use Butane Configs (that are converted into Ignition configs with [`butane`][butane-configs]), for reasons [outlined in the blog post that introduced Ignition][ignition-blog].

 Providers that previously supported cloud-config should continue to do so, as not all users have switched over to Butane Configs.
 New platforms do not need to support cloud-config.